Chief Operating Officer & Interim Chief Executive Officer Andry Sweet

 Chief Information Officer Jim Pulliam

 Jim Pulliam serves as Chief Information Officer for Children’s Home Society of Florida leading information technology and information security to innovate and advance services to Florida’s children and families.
-Pulliam has more than three decades of experience delivering IT solutions to support organizational growth, strategic planning, and information assurance.
+Jim has more than three decades of experience delivering IT solutions to support organizational growth, strategic planning, and information assurance.

 Senior Vice President of Operations Kymberly A. Cook

 Kymberly Cook oversees growth of CHS' evidence-based community solutions and partnerships serving the northern region from Gainesville to Pensacola and across to southern Deland.
 She joined CHS as executive director in 2008 and led a team of more than 200 professionals focused on advancing CHS’ bold direction to end the need for foster care as we know it.
-Throughout her career, Cook worked with agencies in both child welfare and juvenile justice.
+Throughout her career, Kymberly has worked with agencies in both child welfare and juvenile justice.

 Senior Vice President of Operations Tara Hormell